fluxcd/flagger/docs/gitbook/usage/crossover-progressive-delivery.md

-# Envoy Canary Deployments
+# Envoy/Crossover Canary Deployments

-This guide shows you how to use Envoy and Flagger to automate canary deployments.
+This guide shows you how to use Envoy, [Crossover](https://github.com/mumoshu/crossover) and Flagger to automate canary deployments.

+Crossover is a minimal Envoy xDS implementation supports [Service Mesh Interface](https://smi-spec.io/).

 ### Prerequisites